-1. Complete this table.
-The answers under the heading "summer" are done for you.
+- "summer" are done for you. - 1.
+Complete this table.
+The answers under the heading

-Questions Summer Autumn Winter Spring In which months of the year do we have these seasons?
-Late in November, December, January, February March, April, May June, July August September, October, early November Are most of the days cold, cool, warm or hot?
-Most days are hot Days are warm or cool Most days are cold Most days are warm How high is the Sun at the middle of the day?
+Questions Summer Autumn Winter Spring Are most of the days cold, cool, warm or hot?
+Most days are hot How high is the Sun at the middle of the day?
 Almost over our heads.
-Not high and not low Low down in the sky.
-Not high and not low How long is the night?
+How long is the night?
 Short, long or medium?
-Short Medium Long Medium What happens to plants during this season?
-Plants grow well Plants stop growing Many plants die or the leaves fall off Plants begin growing again Draw a picture to show the season
+Short What happens to plants during this season?
+Plants grow well Draw a picture to show the season